 Installing your RAM modules is typically one of the easiest and quickest PC components to install when building a computer, but there are some things to keep in mind when doing so.
-It's straightforward and quick to do, whether you're assembling a brand new custom PC build or when upgrading the RAM of an existing system instead, which is essentially the same process as installing RAM into a fresh new build.
+It's straightforward and quick to do, whether you're assembling a brand new custom PC build or when upgrading the RAM of an existing gaming desktop.

-Just one note on upgrading - if you're installing RAM into a pre-built desktop PC that you bought, I would double check to see that adding new/more RAM into it won't void the warranty as sometimes it may, and also always check that your new RAM will be compatible with your motherboard which also applies if you're upgrading the RAM on your custom existing system that you built yourself.
+Just one note on upgrading - if you're installing RAM into an existing desktop PC that you bought as a pre-built system, double check to see that adding new/more RAM into it won't void the warranty as sometimes it may, and also always check that your new RAM will be compatible with your motherboard which also applies if you're upgrading the RAM on your custom existing system that you built yourself.

-Ok, firstly you need to locate the memory modules on your motherboard, and figure out which modules you need to install the RAM into as some motherboards will require you to install them into specific modules (and using the wrong modules won't work).
+Before explaining how to install RAM, you need to locate the memory modules on your motherboard, and figure out which modules you need to install the RAM into as some motherboards will require you to install them into specific corresponding modules (and using the wrong modules won't work).
 For example, if you're installing 2 sticks and are running dual channel memory, you want to find out exactly which 2 motherboard slots you need to install them into.

 Refer to your motherboard manual to be sure you use the correct motherboard RAM slots as the manual should specify what goes where.

-Now you can remove your RAM module/s from the anti-static bag they should have come in.
-Memory isn't the most delicate of hardware parts, but still try to only handle it by its edges and avoid touching any bits that look like circuitry etc.
+RAM/Memory isn't the most delicate of hardware parts and fairly sturdy overall, but still try to only handle your memory modules by their edges and avoid touching any bits that look like circuitry etc.

 Now to actually install the RAM, you simple line it up with the correct memory bank and slide it in carefully until it is secure.
-Some motherboards will have little clamps on either side of the motherboard's RAM slot that you need to push down to fully secure the RAM in place (and that may need to be unlocked to begin with before you can install the module).
+Some motherboards will have little clamps on either side of the motherboard's RAM slot that you need to push down to fully secure the RAM in place (and these may need to be unlocked to begin with before you can install the module).

 Note that this is how you install DIMM RAM.
 If you're installing SIMM you will need to place the RAM into the memory bank slot at a slight 45 degree angle, and push it forward until it's perpendicular to your motherboard.